dubinnyi/rcsbscan/README.md

 ```
 rcsbscan.py ./RCSB/pdb/ -r --ref-structure ./examples/alpha-helix_A10.pdp
 ```
-Scans every PDB files of the local RCSB clone for atomwise match with an alpha-helix template
+-- scans every PDB files of the local RCSB clone for atomwise match with an alpha-helix template